grame-cncm/faustdoc/src/tutorials/rnbo.md

 This is a [Work In progress] and the generated code does not always work as expected:

  - parameters handing is not yet fully functioning, in particular when DSP programs only outputting audio are compiled
- - beware, some DSP produce incorrect audio samples !
+ - beware, some DSP produces incorrect audio samples !

 ## Using the Faust Web IDE [TODO]